beginning of content

 Can I do anything to reduce the appearance of my scar?

 When your wound has healed, apply Vitamin E cream to help reduce scarring.
-The colour of your skin over your wound may fade, but it won’t disappear.
-Check with your pharmacist or GP before using cream.
+The colour of your skin over your scar may fade, but it won't disappear completely.

 When should I see my doctor?